Nothing confirmed yet, stayed tuned, but it sounds like Chicago just might — possibly — be prepared — shocking as it seems — to deal Bobby Hull.

 The Leafs were supposed to be sending Bobby Baun and Ron Stewart to Boston for Bob Armstrong and Larry Hillman.
 The fact that they didn’t, of course, allowed Baun to stay on long enough to break his leg and score an overtime goal that helped Toronto win the 1964 Stanley Cup.

-In 1968, Bill Gadsby took the job of coaching Detroit.
-One of his first orders of business: not to be trading Frank Mavovlich to Montreal for Henri Richard, Dick Duff, and Ted Harris.
-“We have nothing in the winds,” he told reporters, “but if somebody comes to us, we’ll listen.”
+In June of 1968, Bill Gadsby took the job of coaching Detroit.
+One of his first orders of business: quelling the rumour that he was angling for the team to trade Frank Mahovlich (who’d only just come to the Red Wings that March) to Montreal for Henri Richard, Dick Duff, and Ted Harris.
+“We have nothing in the winds,” Gadsby told reporters, “but if somebody comes to us, we’ll listen.”